 Key Takeaways:

-• Choose a medium to dark roast for cold for a rich and bold flavor.
+- Choose a medium to dark roast coffee for cold brew for a rich and bold flavor.

-• Opt for coarsely ground to prevent over-extraction and bitterness.
+- Opt for coarsely ground coffee beans to prevent over-extraction and bitterness.

 Are you tired of your usual cup of joe and looking to explore something different?
 Well, look no further than the wonderful world of cold brew coffee.